simrb/cms/readme.md

 Setup
 ============

-Step 1, enter to project directory, and then
+initialing the project environment and database by default database, username, userpawd

 	# su
-	# bash .setup 1

-Step 2, initialing database, if you have not existed database, the following command that will create a default database called `cms_db` for you.

-or you need another database name of new, configure the `cfg.php` and `archive/00initDB.sql` for parameters `cms_db`,`cms_user`,`cms_pawd` as you want.

-	# bash .setup 2
+	# sh .setup -ed

+or, set your custom by options `-h, -n, -u, -p`

+	# sh .setup -ed -n db_name -u username -p password

-if you have a database, just configure the file `cfg.php` for connecting.
+if you have an existed database, just configure the file `cfg.php` for connecting.